banks/aacl/README.md

 	    	// Check permission for other action
 	    	AACL::check($this, 'other');
 	    }

+#### Failing check()

+If the user doesn't have access to the required object and action, AACL throws an exception which must be handled to resolve the issue.

+If the user isn't logged in, a `AACL_Exception_401` is thrown which should be caught and the user re-directed to a login form.

+If the user is logged in but lacks the privileges to access a resource, an `AACL_Exception_403` is throw.
+It is left to the developer to catch this and display an appropriate message.

+These should both be caught in `bootstrap.php` something like this:

+    $request = Request::instance($uri);

+    try
+    {
+    	$request->execute();
+    }
+    catch (AACL_Exception_401 $e)
+    {
+    	// Redirect to login
+    }
+    catch (AACL_Exception_403 $e)
+    {
+    	// Issue request for access denied page or just display a template }

+    echo $request
+    		->send_headers()
+    		->response;

 ### Listing Resources

 A major motivation for this library is to make it easy to create Rules using a UI.
 To facilitate this, all potential resources defined in the application can be found using
 `AACL::list_resources()`.
 This returns a multi-dimensional array listing all the resources and any actions or conditions they define.

-It works by scanning the file system and using reflection so in a big app there is likely to take some time.
-I feel that is not a big deal here though as it should only ever be done in admin control panels not in public parts of the app and it allows a very powerful system that doesn't require maintaining lenthtly and complex mappings of classes and resources.
+It works by scanning the file system and using reflection so in a big app this is likely to take some time.
+I feel that is not a big deal here though as it should only ever be done in admin control panels not in public parts of the app and it allows a very powerful system that doesn't require maintaining lenthly and complex mappings of classes and resources.

 Note that `list_resources()` will only return the basic types in the case of models, not every possible model id.
+In other words you will get a single entry for `m:post` rather than `m:post.1, m:post.2, ...`.
 It is left for the developer to retrieve this data if necessary for a UI.

 ### UI